sh3ki/uplb_schoolhub_v2/HOW-TO-DEPLOY.md

 ```
 Your Computer (local)
        │
-       ├─ push to SPRINT branch ──► test.westerncollegesinc.ph  (staging/testing)
-       │
        └─ push to master branch ──► westerncollegesinc.ph  (production/live)
 ```

-**YES** - SPRINT branch is connected to `https://test.westerncollegesinc.ph` **YES** - master branch is connected to `https://westerncollegesinc.ph`
+**YES** — pushing to `master` automatically deploys to `https://westerncollegesinc.ph`.

-Pushing code triggers GitHub Actions automatically.
+GitHub Actions handles the build and deployment.
 You do NOT need to do anything else.

 ---

-## Login Accounts (both environments)
+## Login Accounts

 | Role | Email | Password |
 |------|-------|----------|